 2. Location-Based Routing

 Route calls based on the location of the caller.
 This is a good strategy for businesses that have customers in multiple regions and countries around the world.
 You can group together regions within the same time zone or close by.
 And then forward incoming calls coming from customers within these regions to agents assigned to these regions.
-You can also forward calls internationally to different offices or locations with an international call forwarding service.
+You can also forward calls internationally to different offices or locations with an international call routing service.

 3. Skill-Based Routing